15. Coaches must watch their players in competitions

 Did they spend all their time with friends or do they watch matches?

 Neither is good or bad, but you do need to know what your players do between matches.
-Or, maybe you’ve already ‘coached’ them in tournament management activities and how to handle the breaks between matches.
+You could introduce ideas about ‘tournament management skills’ to your players in your practices.

 Look out for a post on the reasons why practice is different from Competition & how to close that gap